 Cost Estimation Software – A Comparison

 LineLab can be used to estimate production costs.
-But is LineLab a Cost Estimation tool?
+But is LineLab a cost estimation tool?

 Bottom-Up, Top-Down: The Basics

 The fundamental goal of cost estimation is to apply the tools and metrics of cost accounting to production that has not yet occurred.
-Not only does cost estimation incorporate all of the complexities of cost accounting, it also introduces the difficulties of capturing production before it even occurred.
+Not only does cost estimation incorporate all of the complexities of cost accounting, it also introduces the difficulties of capturing production before it even happened.
 Fundamentally, cost estimation methods are classified as either of two main approaches: top-down methods and bottom-up methods.
 [1][2][3]

 Top-down methods estimate costs based on the cost of similar, past projects.
 Bottom-up methods, on the other hand, estimate cost by considering all of the resources (material, labor) which will go into the final product.